I Found a Way: Background and production

 American actor and singer Drake Bell told American animator Butch Hartman during an interview in September 2018 that the theme song for Drake & Josh was originally going to be a Lenny Kravitz song.
 American producer Dan Schneider asked Bell how much of his music he wanted to put on the show.
 Bell was very eager to make music for the show and told Schneider he wanted to be a "rock star".
 The actor told his friend Michael Corcoran, one of his band members, that they should write a theme song for Drake & Josh because everyone was listening to Kravitz at the time and wanted to have a track that could be identified with the show.

 Bell and Corcoran were faced with writer's block for hours because of wanting to "make a theme song" and decided to just "write a song".
 Bell told Hartman the track they wrote was similar to the works of Elvis Costello and is about helping out your brother when they are feeling down.
-The two musicians made a one minute demo of the song.
+The two musicians made a one-minute demo of the song in 2003.
 Bell brought the record to Warner Bros Studios to show Schneider the demo.
 The producer was reluctant at first, not wanting to hurt Bell's feelings if he did not like the track.
 Bell insisted and played the track to him.
 Schneider ended up loving the track and made it the theme song for Drake & Josh.

-Release and lyrics
+Release and music

 "I Found a Way" was originally released as the first track from the Nickelodeon show Drake & Josh's soundtrack album of the same name on February 22, 2005.
 It was later released as the second track under the title "Found a Way" on Bell's debut studio album Telegraph on August 23, 2005.
 It received a music video directed by Joey Boukadakis.

+According to Chloe Barns of Collider, "Found a Way" is a pop and alternative rock track.
+The song is about the relationship between the two main characters of the show.
 According to Bell, his fans have usually sung the song's chorus as: "If you open up your mind/See what's inside/It's gonna take some time to realize."
 Bell stated that the correct lyric was, "It's gonna take some time to re-align."